 But it was brilliant!

 As a data engineer/scientist I’m always thinking about how to collect data, especially data that people aren’t all that comfortable sharing.
 Figuring out how to get people to share this is one of the more challenging aspects of data science, behavioral sciences, consumer marketing and many other fields.
 I ran into this years ago doing my MBA field study project for a Vegas casino.
 Compared to what could be done with the tools we have today, our efforts seem amateurish.
 But being literally on the front lines of talking to customers taught me a lot about how hard it can be to get people to open up about such things as how they spend their vacation money, how much they gamble, etc. The mere presence of a spouse or group of friends always seemed to strongly influence the answers, though it was hard to quantify how much, or in what precise way.
-(As a rule, people seemed to minimize their tendency to gamble when a spouse was around, and men in seemed to exaggerate when surrounded by a group of male friends.
+(As a rule, men seemed to minimize their tendency to gamble when a spouse was around, and to exaggerate their high-stakes prowess when surrounded by a group of male friends.
 I wish we had been able to quantify that in some way.)

 Amazon received proposals from almost 240 locations.
 And they received more detailed proposals from 20 more.
 All those proposals are covered by an NDA.
 Only the people submitting them and Amazon know how much those 220 + 20 locations are willing to offer in exchange for development commitments.